elasticdotventures/dotfiles/README.md

 ```

-# 🥾 is presently suitable for:
+## 🥾 is presently suitable for:
 probably absolutely nobody besides Brian Horakh (the author).
 but i welcome anybody with similar passions in pre-dev stage projects, incubators, self-reliant engineering teams (no vendor support, except the Author & Git Issues) who want to sponsor my progress or would like to use this framework in their own companies.

 My Ethereum Address is:
 https://vittominacori.github.io/ethereum-badge/detail.html?address=0x24bd79c0efff201bd5b24b622d5ea09f93dbfaa3

-# _b00t_ Vs. Moby
-_b00t_ is NOT Docker Moby, although it shares some common goals.
+## _b00t_ vision:

-Like Moby _b00t_ is ALSO perfect for:
+Like Docker Moby _b00t_ is ALSO perfect for:
 * Hackers who want to deploy multi-language code across serverless functions & docker containers (in Azure).
 * System engineers or integrators building a container system
 * Application developers looking for an easy way to run their Python, Typescript and related applications in containers with VS Code, Azure Tooling & best practices.

-_b00t_ intends to provide an early stage complete ops-stack for a company (examples included) to quickly easily and affordably, minimize and properly compartmentalized microservices by functional behavior characteristics (mostly in Azure).
-Caching and other layers included to reduce costs and monitor integrity, but can also be accessed as a slimmed down bare os and should work on anything which can run aptitude package manager (usually debian, ubuntu).
+_b00t_ intends to provide an early stage complete open ops-stack for a company (examples included) to quickly easily and affordably, minimize and compartmentalized "best-practices" templates for pr0j3ct design.
+Caching and also runtime isolation (for offpeak processing $Saving m0n3y!) other layers included to reduce costs and monitor integrity, but can also be accessed as a slimmed down bare os and should 'probably' work in anything which can run aptitude package manager (usually debian, ubuntu).
+This targets ubuntu, all architectures.

-# What _b00t_ intends to provide:
+## What _b00t_ intends to provide:
 ```
     * Functional Examples & Opinionated Toolchoices & VS Code Dev Environment & Plugins
     * FZF menuing and high automata, with detailed config notes.